waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

 the previous step.

-The script produces a new extract data file in "extract_planet/region/extract/" directory, the new filename is formated with the region name and a date separated by an underscore character as follows:
+The script produces a new extract data file in "extract_planet/region/extract/" directory, the new filename is formated with the region name and full timestamp (without back slashes) separated by an underscore character as follows:
 ```
- region_YYYY-MM-DD.osm.pbf
+ region_YYYY-MM-DDTHH:MM:SSZ.osm.pbf
 ```

-the "date" part is from the last merged change file timestamp.
-To be consistent with this, we rename our orginal extract data file with its date and copy it to "extract_planet/region/extract/" directory before we call the script.
+the "timestamp" part is from the last merged change file timestamp.
+To be consistent with this, we rename our orginal extract data file with its timestamp and copy it to "extract_planet/region/extract/" directory before we call the script.

 For my example arizona data file, I copied it as follows:
 ```
 wael@regrets:~/extract_planet$ cp /var/lib/overpass/sources/arizona-260630-internal.osm.pbf \
-                                  region/extract/arizona_2026-06-30.osm.pbf
+                                  region/extract/arizona_2026-06-30T20:21:26Z.osm.pbf
 ```

 We execute "extract2planet.sh" script as follows:

 ```
 wael@regrets:~/extract_planet$ scripts/extract2planet.sh \
-                                     region/extract/arizona_2026-06-30.osm.pbf \
+                                     region/extract/arizona_2026-06-30T20\:21\:26Z.osm.pbf \
                                      region/arizona.poly \
                                      getdiff/rangeList.txt
 ```

+Bash completion function adds (inserts) back slashes!

 Script produces intermediate file in "extract_planet/tmp" directory - those should be removed - you may inspect those files.